Yuubi-san/dimensional/README.md

-even without actual `std::​enable_if` and with only one argument, and I didn’t even touch upon mutual exclusion here yet, so these two, if both present, will make a call like `jump_fwd(1*pc)` ambiguous since no one told the compiler that the second overload is–you guessed it–less specialized.
+even without actual `std::​enable_if` and with only one argument, and I didn’t even touch upon mutual exclusion here yet, so these two, if both present, will make a call like `jump_fwd(1*pc)` ambiguous since no one told the compiler that the second overload is—you guessed it—less specialized.
 Now imagine you had several dozens of operators to define (they don’t like extra arguments very much, default or not, so the SFINAE machinery is slipping into the trailing return type, where you have to either _spell the actual return type_ or spill